01.Payment difficulties with utilities

 Depending on your situation there are usually several kinds of assistance available:

-- speaking to a financial counsellor free of charge
+- speaking to a financial counsellor free of charge; and

 Read more on your specific rights in relation to energy